-The Cape Barren geese are diurnal birds, spending most of the day grazing.
-These birds can drink salty and brackish water, due to which the Cape Barren geese are able to live on separated offshore islands throughout the year.
-The Cape Barren geese don’t tend to swim and will enter the water only in order to protect their chicks.
-At the breeding season, these birds congregate into loosely organized colonies, where nests are at a distance from each other.
-The pair fiercely defends its nesting site against any intruders: foxes, dogs, humans and other geese.
-When threatened, the goose starts lifting its folded wings again and again while stretching out and pumping its neck, and speeds up the movements as the level of aggression increases.
-The Cape Barren geese attack, either rushing forward and keeping their head low and stretched out or running upright with spread wings.
-Usually, during the mating season, mated pair of Cape Barren geese imitates these movements, performing them as a "triumph ceremony".
+Cape Barren geese are diurnal birds and spend most of their days grazing.
+They can drink salty and brackish water, due to which they are able to live on separated offshore islands throughout the year.
+Cape Barren geese don’t tend to swim and will enter the water only in order to protect their chicks.
+They are gregarious outside the breeding season, when they wander more widely, forming small flocks.
+At the breeding season, they congregate into loosely organized colonies, where nests are at a distance from each other.
+Pairs are very territorial and fiercely defend their nesting site against any intruders.
+When threatened, the goose starts lifting its folded wings again and again while stretching out and pumping its neck and speeds up the movements as the level of aggression increases.
+Cape Barren geese attack, either rushing forward and keeping their head low and stretched out or running upright with spread wings.
+Usually, during the mating season, mated pairs imitate these movements, performing them as a "triumph ceremony".

-They are monogamous, mating for life.
-The mated pair establishes and strongly defends its territory.
-Cape Barren geese breed during winter months, from They are monogamous, mating for life.
-The mated pair establishes and strongly defends its territory.
-The Cape Barren geese breed during winter months, from May to June.
+Cape Barren geese are monogamous and form long-lasting territorial pairs.
+They breed during the winter months, from May to June.
 Usually, the male builds the nest with vegetation on the ground after which the female lays 3-6 eggs, that are creamy-white in color.
 Then the female incubates the eggs for 34-37 days.
-Both parents care for the hatchlings and protect them.
-Around 70-76 days after hatching, the chicks fledge.
-The youngsters then congregate into small groups, reaching nearby islands or even the continent..
-Usually, the male builds the nest with vegetation on the ground after which the female lays 3-6 eggs, that are creamy-white in color.
-Then the female incubates the eggs for 34-37 days.
-Both parents care for the hatchlings and protect them.
-Around 70-76 days after hatching, the chicks fledge.
-The youngsters then congregate into small groups, reaching nearby islands or even the continent.
+Goslings hatch precocial (well-developed) and both parents care for their young and protect them.
+Around 70-76 days after hatching, the goslings fledge.
+They then congregate into small groups, reaching nearby islands or even the continent.

 Although nowadays the species is not endangered, in the 20th century it has been heavily hunted, which nearly led to its complete extinction.
 Currently, the population of the Cape Barren goose has highly increased and it's protected by a number of wildlife agencies.
 However, threats are still present: a part of their breeding grounds can turn into agricultural lands, thus reducing the habitat of this species.
 It is necessary for these islands to have the status of nature reserves with limited grazing allowed, in order to avoid dense scrubland.